| |

 those words at the end of the sentence that Morris Lurie can

 be sure we notice how important they are.
+What the children remembered from

-That,for example, a movie star would drive such a car.
+the low order book orientation:-That,for example, a movie star would drive such a car.

 New information that the teacher

-That Morris Lurie keeps us waiting to know what came into view.
+has imparted:-That Morris Lurie keeps us waiting to know what came into view.

 That a driver travelling fast is showing off.